-Our 2016-18 RAP is now drawing to a close and we will be focussing on refreshing our RAP in 2018 in order to continue the work we have begun.
+Our 2016-18 RAP has drawn to a close and we will be focussing on refreshing our RAP in 2019 in order to continue the work we have begun.

 Reconciliation Week Event 2018